izabera/izabera.github.io/README.md

 I only tested it with GNU utils and probably some parts use GNU extensions.

 The only requirement outside of that is an external markdown converter.
 By default, it uses the python pip markdown module.

-If you absolutely cannot use it, you'll have to edit `makeblog` and substitute it with yours.
+If you prefer something else, just replace it:
+`sed -i "s/python -m markdown/your-markdown-converter/" makeblog`

 Installation